rajiyyah/learning-stuff/Kubernetes/Kubernetes.md

     * ***URL of the external service*** is usually an http protocol with a ip address and a port number of the service.
 It is not practical & very bad for end product but good for testing purposes or if you want test something very fast.

-    *  To check the IP address & extra information of the pods, refer command below.
+    *  To check the IP address & extra information of the pods, use the command below.

     * ```bash
         kubectl get pod -o wide